MyBord/mybord-client/docs/projectManagement.md

   * replace coffee login image
   * replace error lottie
   * create transitions between login and about and error
+  * should display empty notification if user has no cards / when first registers

 ### B. High - MVP